Velocidex/velociraptor-docs/content/announcements/2023-velocon/_index.md

 VeloCON invites contributions in the form of a 30-45 minute presentation.
 We require a brief proposal (~500 words; not a paper).
-These proposals undergo a review process to select presentations of maximal interest to VeloCON attendees and the wider Velociraptor community, and to filter out sales pitches.
+These proposals undergo a review process to select presentations of maximum interest to VeloCON attendees and the wider Velociraptor community, and to filter out sales pitches.

 VeloCON focuses on work that pushes the envelope of what is currently